ccibeekeoc42/PythonTips/README.md

 ### Files and Folders (Get Specific Files)

-- Both the _pathlib_ and the calendar modules come with the default python installation.
+- Both the _pathlib_ modules come with the default python installation.

 ```python
 from pathlib import Path